gladishd/foundations-final-checkpoint-graded/05_character/README.md

 **Methods:**

 - `integerValue` - the `integerValue` method converts a numeric string character (located at the `.character` property) to a number data type.
+It will also update the isDigit property to `true` if the value was `false`.
   - **HINT**: There are various approaches to convert the string '1' to the number 1.
 The [parseInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt) function is a great option!

 ```js